More

 How to manage risks from unsecured Wi-Fi connections?

 Make sure that employees use a VPN to access company files or systems.
-VPN uses encryption to create a secure connection over unsecured networks to protect company data and user access to that data.
+VPN for Chrome uses encryption to create a secure connection over unsecured networks to protect company data and user access to that data.

 Security teams can use Scalefusion to configure VPNs on Android devices to ensure sessions stay private and secure, even if employees use public Wi-Fi to access company systems.